tom-seddon/b2/doc/Installing-on-Linux.md

       export CC=$(which clang-20)
 	  export CXX=$(which clang++-20)

+  (Depending on Linux distribution, it's possible there could be additional dependencies to install)

 # Install from source prerelease

-Prerelease versions may also be available: https://github.com/tom-seddon/b2/releases (look for the ones marked `Pre-release`, avoiding any with release notes telling you not to download it! )
+Prerelease versions may also be available: https://github.com/tom-seddon/b2/releases (look for the ones marked `Pre-release`, avoiding any with release notes telling you not to download it!)

-These may include new features and fixes added since the latest release, will make their way into some future release in due course, once they've had a bit more testing.
+These may include new features and fixes added since the latest release, that will make their way into some future release in due course, once they've had a bit more testing.

 Installation instructions are as above.